andreasmolund/reca/README.md

 # Results

-Results are placed in project/results/.
+Final results are placed in results/.
 The files starts with the time they started, followed by the problem, and the specifications.
 E.g. "2016-11-16T23:43:14-bitmem2res-i4-r4-rule-102": N-bit-memory task, 2 reservoirs, 4 iterations, 4 random mappings, rule 102.